Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable11.md

 - **G02 – Circular Interpolation Clockwise**

-    The G02 instruction moves the pen head in a clockwise circular direction from the current position to a target position along a circle whose center point is specific as an offset of the current position as shown and explained below.
-Please note that the center point of the circle is specified as an offset of the starting point for the command (I and J):
+    The G02 instruction moves the pen head in a clockwise circular direction from the current position to a target position along a circle whose center point is specific as an offset of the current position as shown and explained below:

     ![G02](./resources/G02.png)